-Our GOT BAG head office is located in Mainz, South-Western Germany.
-In mid-2020, we established another location to tap into the North American market.
-Our office there is located in Portland, Oregon, with two hubs in Denver, Colorado, and Toronto, Ontario.
+Our GOT BAG main location is in Mainz, in the southwest of Germany.
+In mid-2020 we founded another location to open up the North American market.
+Our office there is in Portland, Oregon with two branch offices in Denver, Colorado and Toronto, Ontario.

 We assume that our products have a lower impact on CO2, water and biodiversity than conventional backpacks because we are using recycled instead of new materials and a long-lasting, timeless design.
 However, at this point this is an assumption that we have yet to prove: The only way to scientifically validate it is a life cycle assessment.

 For internationally operating companies with a multi-stage, complex value chain, it is difficult to completely map the ecological footprint of their products or the entire company.
 To be significant, a life cycle assessment must systematically measure and analyze the environmental impacts of a product's entire life cycle.
 This requires extreme resources along the entire value chain, especially for our production partners.
 Nevertheless, we commissioned a corresponding analysis for our ROLLTOP in June and would like to present first results before the end of the year.

 You can find all our recent collaborations here.
 There we also further explain why we have chosen to collaborate with each one of them and how the collaboration looks like.